knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 TODO CODE

 Watch out, a meteor!
-Oh, nevermind, it's just the awesome fact that if I mess up some configuration - like `globals` as `globalsss` in Yaml, we'll get a really nice error.
+Oh, never mind, it's just the awesome fact that if I mess up some configuration - like `globals` as `globalsss` in Yaml, we'll get a really nice error.
 That doesn't happen by accident, that system *evolved* these `Configuration` classes to make that happen.